A topic from the subject of Organic Chemistry in Chemistry.

 Significance:

 Photochemical reactions are important in organic chemistry because they can accomplish reactions that are not possible under thermal conditions.
 In this experiment, the photochemical bromination of methylcyclohexene demonstrates the addition of bromine to an alkene through a radical mechanism.
-The radical mechanism involves the generation of bromine radicals by the absorption of ultraviolet light, which then react with the alkene to form a bromonium ion intermediate.
-The bromonium ion intermediate then undergoes rearrangement to form the final product, a vicinal dibromide.
-This reaction is an example of a Markovnikov addition, which means that the bromine atoms add to the alkene in a way that results in the formation of the most substituted carbon-carbon bond.
+This involves the generation of bromine radicals upon UV irradiation.
+These radicals then react with the alkene double bond, forming a three-membered ring intermediate (bromonium ion) which is subsequently attacked by another bromide ion.
+The final product is a vicinal dibromide.
+This reaction showcases the unique reactivity enabled by photochemical excitation.

 Share on: